quanzo/vue-table/README.md

     name:”User name”,
     enableEdit: false,
     enableSort: false,
-    type:”string” // or do not set the parameter
+    type:”string”, // or do not set the parameter
+    default: "" // or not set
 }
 ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~